Kerala House: Administration

-Kerala Information Office, Kerala House, New Delhi is headed by Information Officer of Information and Public Relations Department and is functioning in Kerala House for co-ordination works with Media and to look after the PR requirements of the State Government, including the conduct of various cultural programmes.
-This office organizes press conferences, issues press releases, video footages, photographs and other media coverage activities for Chief Minister, State Ministers and other Government Programmes.
-Information office is also the co-ordinating agency for the state in major events like India International Trade Fair, Republic Day Parade, Kerala Piravi celebrations etc.
+Kerala Information Office at Kerala House is headed by an Information Officer.
+The Public Relations Department coordinates with the media and oversees the PR requirements of the State Government, including the conduct of various cultural programmes.
+This office organizes press conferences, issues press releases, and provides video footage, photographs and other media coverage for the state government.
+The information office is the co-ordinating agency for the state for major events, such as the India International Trade Fair, the Republic Day Parade, and Kerala Piravi celebrations.